 Domestic cats can be short, medium, or long-haired.
 Domestic cats are a menagerie of different breeds.
-They can be fat, thin, large, petite, different coated, and have vastly different personalities.
+They can be fat, thin, large, petite, have different coats, and have vastly different personalities.

-Calico cats come in a variety of different colors, including orange, blue-gray, white, flax, and black and white.
+Calico cats come in various colors, including orange, blue-gray, white, flax, and black and white.
 Calicos tend to be female.
 Many purebred cats also have calico coats.

 It is difficult in some cases to tell the difference between a calico and a tortoiseshell, but one of the most obvious indicators is that white fur means your cat is calico.
 Tortoiseshell cats have no white fur.
-Some of the purebreds that make up tortoiseshells include Japanese Bobtail and Cornish Rex.
+Some of the purebreds that make up tortoiseshells include the Japanese Bobtail and Cornish Rex.

 Tuxedo cats, as you might guess from the name, are black and white.
 Most of their white markings are on their face, feet, legs, and chest.